Phenyo28/RBN-Smart-Waste-Sorter-Project-project-5-PD/README.md

 ### System Interaction Overview
 - ESP32-CAM captures images of waste items and performs AI inference using a trained Edge Impulse model to identify the waste type.
-- The classification result (e.g., plastic, paper, or electronic) is transmitted wirelessly to the ESP32 Dev Board using the ESP-NOW protocol.
+- The classification result (`plastic`, `paper`, or `electronic`) is transmitted wirelessly to the ESP32 Dev Board using the ESP-NOW protocol.
 - The ESP32 Dev Board receives this data and triggers the appropriate actions:
   - LEDs light up to indicate the detected waste category.
   - Servo motors open the corresponding bin lid automatically.